-- Summary Information section provides details on the total number of VMs, number of oversized VMs by vCPU and vRAM, and amount of vCPU and vRAM resources that can be reclaimed.
+- The Summary section provides details on the total number of VMs, number of oversized VMs by vCPU and vRAM, and amount of vCPU and vRAM resources that can be reclaimed.

-Click a VM name in the details table to drill down to VM performance charts that show how CPU usage was changing during the reporting period.
+Click a VM name to drill down to VM performance charts that show how CPU usage was changing during the reporting period.

-Click a VM name in the details table to drill down to VM performance charts that show how memory usage was changing during the reporting period.
+Click a VM name to drill down to VM performance charts that show how memory usage was changing during the reporting period.